momentum-mod/website/server/README.md

 This will set up a simple test user for the database.

-Run `nodemon server.js` for a dev server.
+Run `nodemon server.js` for a development server.
 Navigate to `http://localhost:3002/`.
 The app will automatically reload if you change any of the source files.

 Note that you can also run the server using `node server.js`, but it will not automatically reload if you change any of the source files.